BueniaDev/libmbGB/README.md

 # Features

-Able to run most commercial Game Boy (and some commercial Game Boy Color) titles
+Able to run most commercial Game Boy (and most commercial Game Boy Color) titles

 Exclusive "hybrid mode" that combines the Game Boy Color's DMG mode with emulation of some of the Game Boy's DMG-exclusive bugs, including the STAT IRQ bug that Legend of Zerd (aka.
 Zerd no Densetsu) relies on